phoboslab/Quakespasm-Rift/README.md

-## Quake Rift Aim Mod
+## RiftQuake

 [Download Here](https://github.com/swax/Quakespasm-Rift/releases)

-This is a mod to the rift quakespasm mod by [@phoboslab](https://github.com/phoboslab) that I think works well for fast paced fps gaming.
+This is a mod to the rift quakespasm mod by [@phoboslab](https://github.com/phoboslab)

-A laser sight is added because that's the 3d equivalent of a crosshair in 2d.

-Aiming is done only with the mouse just like in 2d.

-Also like 2d, you don't need to move your head much except for better situational awareness.
-The rift is especially useful for sniping because you can keep your aim on a target and look over to see if anyone is coming.
+Improvements:
+* Minimal head movement.
+The center of the crosshair is always in front of your face.
+Moving your head looks around relative to the crosshair.
+* More accurate.
+Only your mouse controls the crosshair.
+Moving you head does not change your aim.
+* 3D Crosshair.
+Projected out in 3D space at whatever you're pointing at.
+* Menus and console rendered in the 3D world.

 Use ~ to access the console and type 'r_oculusrift 1' to activate the rift view.